 - Lease agreements

 - Contact information for your property insurance agent

-- Corporate Resolution to borrow and grant collateral
+- Corporate Resolution to borrow, including all collateral

 - Weekly attendance